yo-alan/symfony1-boilerplate/README.md

 - restart apache, and you can browse **http://localhost/your_project** right away!

 Conclusion: start with **nothing**, end with a **FULLY configured AND RUNNING project**!

+## TODO

+Make this script SO independent (ex. create a .bat file too) Move most of operations to a symfony Task on mpProjectPlugin.

+## Disclaimer/Caveats:

+- This script (and mpProjectPlugin) assumes 'spanish' culture by default.
+- This method fits perfectly for a rather specific workflow (mine) may not fit your needs.

+Forks are welcome!